doomemacs/doomemacs/README.md

 cp init.example.el init.el  # maybe edit init.el
 make install

-# If you have problems, run this to check for common issues with your setup
+# Have problems?
+Run this to check for common issues with your setup
 make doctor
 ```